LOT Polish Airlines Flight 007: Aftermath

 The Polish government's Special Disaster Commission sent its findings on the cause of the accident to Moscow.
 In response, Russian engineers and scientists stated that the reasons given were implausible and that the turbine disintegrated because of engine failure, the opposite of what was stated in the Polish report.

 Many years later it was revealed that after Flight 007's crash, all Il-62s used by Soviet officials and VIPs had their engines discreetly replaced with newer ones.
 On one occasion, a Polish Il-62M had specially installed newer engines for a joint Polish-Soviet governmental trip to Beijing; after that, the new engines were returned to the Soviet Union.
 The Polish commission report also called for some modernizations in the Il-62 design, most notably doubling the flight controls, so that if one system failed the plane would still be controllable.
 At the time, redundant controls of this kind were in general use in American- and European-made airliners.
-This issue was never addressed by the Soviets; none of their Ilyushins of any type had installed alternate controls.
+This issue was never addressed by the Soviets; none of their Ilyushins of any type had installed back-up controls.